Location, Location, Location

 Bridge Street Neck has always been a major transportation corridor, first serving as the route to the ferry and bridge, later serviced by streetcars and rail, and today connecting Salem to Beverly.

-If you ever arrive early on a nice Spring day, you may find me tending to the traffic island gardens that Northey Street House sponsors in the green space in front of the Howard Street Cemetery, The Old Jail, & across from the yellow complex of apartments that was once the Parker Brother’s Monopoly & Games Manufacturing site.
+If you ever arrive early on a nice Spring day, you may find me tending to the traffic island gardens that Northey Street House sponsors in the green space in front of the Howard Street Cemetery (2nd oldest cemetery where Giles Cory was pressed to death), The Old Jail (longest operating jail in America), & across from what was once the Parker Brother’s Monopoly & Games Manufacturing site (now a yellow complex of apartments).